Jatan Mehta • Aug 06, 2022

 Space missions in the last decade have been acquiring more information about PSRs so they can be explored with landers and rovers.
 Scientists using data from LRO and Japan’s Kayuga orbiter have identified favorable landing sites for future missions.
 LRO data has also been used to make an extensive atlas of PSRs, which includes high-resolution altitude and slope maps, and even imagery based on dim light bouncing off the upper walls of lunar craters.

 ISRO’s Chandrayaan-2 orbiter, launched in 2019, is using its advanced radar to map the water ice at greater depths and quantify it.
-These efforts will be aided by NASA’s Lunar Trailblazer orbiter launching in 2023, as well as the agency’s ShadowCam instrument onboard South Korea’s first lunar orbiter launched in 2022.
-China’s Chang’e-6 mission may bring samples from the Moon’s south pole back to Earth.
-These samples would allow us to precisely date different chemicals within the ice, tracing their origin story to unlock fundamental mysteries about the solar system.
+These efforts will be aided by NASA’s Lunar Trailblazer orbiter launching in 2024, as well as the agency’s ShadowCam instrument onboard South Korea’s first lunar orbiter launched in 2022.
+China’s Chang’e-6 mission also brought samples from the Moon’s south pole back to Earth.
+These samples will allow us to precisely date different chemicals within the ice, tracing their origin story to unlock fundamental mysteries about the Solar System.

 PSRs add to the long list of reasons to explore our Moon.
 Samples from PSRs and the lunar poles will be studied by laboratories worldwide to precisely date the ages of volatiles and materials within, trace their origin, and unlock fundamental mysteries about the Solar System.

-Acknowledgments: This page is authored and maintained by Jatan Mehta.
+Acknowledgments: This page was authored by Jatan Mehta.
+It is being maintained by Asa Stahl.

 Donate